NIHU Global Partnership

 NIHU International Prize in Japanese Studies

+In January 2019, the NIHU International Prize in Japanese Studies was established, with the support of the Kuraray Foundation, with the aim to promote the development of Japanese studies and deepen the understanding of Japanese culture internationally.
 The prize will be awarded to researchers based overseas who have shown outstanding achievement in Japan-related scholarship in literature, language, history, ethnology, folklore studies, the environment and other fields related to the human culture studies and have made great contributions to the international development of Japanese studies.
-To see the list of past recipients, click here.